robert-bills/maker-projects/README.md

 # Rob Bills: Maker Projects Portfolio

 Welcome to my collection of practical, real-world engineering fixes, custom solutions, and experimental builds.
-Most of these were designed to solve problems around the home, in the workshop, or on the track field — using FreeCAD, 3D printers, a well-seasoned cast iron pan, and a stubborn desire to make things work better.
+Most of these were designed to solve problems around the home, in the workshop, or on the track field, mostly using FreeCAD, 3D printers, and a stubborn desire to figure out solutions to my own problems.

 ## 🔧 Projects